-- 35. If an insurer acquires goods and/or services from a registrant supplier, and the purpose of the acquisition is the making of both taxable and other supplies, including exempt supplies, and the insurer cannot clearly attribute the acquisitions as in Example 1, the insurer must apportion the acquired goods or services. - 36.
+- 38. If an insurer acquires goods and/or services from a registrant supplier, and the purpose of the acquisition is the making of both taxable and exempt supplies and the insurer cannot clearly attribute the acquisitions to either its taxable or exempt activity, then the insurer must apportion the VAT on the acquired goods or services between its taxable supplies and its exempt supplies. - 39.
 The apportionment must be done in accordance with the apportionment formula.
-The apportionment formula is based on the premiums received for standard rated taxable and exempt supplies of insurance and the total premium income received.
-The VAT is apportioned proportionately between standard rated taxable (and exempt) supplies by reference to the proportion of premium income.
+The apportionment formula is based on the ratio of the premiums received for taxable supplies at standard rate and zero rate and total supplies including exempt supplies of insurance. - 40.
+The following example explains how the apportionment formula is applied -